Tartu: Economy

 Mostly known as a university town, Tartu is also a site of heavy industry.
 The food industry has traditionally been important for the town's economy and some bigger companies in the field include A. Le Coq, Tartu Mill and Salvest.
 Kroonpress is one of the leading printing press companies in the Baltics.

 At the beginning of the 21st century, many ICT enterprises and other high-tech companies have taken a foothold in Tartu.
 Notable examples include Playtech Estonia, Nortal (formerly Webmedia Group), ZeroTurnaround, Tarkon, Reach-U and Raintree Estonia.
 Skype has an office in Tartu.
 The university is one of the largest employers, which explains the large proportion of highly skilled professionals – researchers, professors, doctors, and Tartu University Clinic has been considered the largest employer of Tartu.

 Transport

 The city is served by Tartu Airport.
 The distance to Estonia's "summer holiday capital", Pärnu (in the western Estonia) is 176 km and the fastest route there by road is through Viljandi and Kilingi-Nõmme.
 Tartu is connected to Riga in Latvia as well as Tallinn and other Estonian towns by many bus and train routes.

+National Roads 2 (Tallinn-Tartu-Võru-Luhamaa) and 3 (Jõhvi–Tartu–Valga) pass through the city, whilst National Road 92 (Tartu-Viljandi-Kilingi-Nõmme) starts in Tartu.

+Tartu railway station was established in 1876.
+Government-owned passenger rail company Elron runs regular daily trains to Tallinn, Valga and Koidula.

+Buses are also available to various destinations in Estonia.